analytiq-hub/sigagent.github.io/_posts/2022-12-29-exponential-family.md

 As we vary $$\eta$$ with fixed $$a, b, T$$ we get a family of distributions parametrized by the canonical parameter $$\eta$$.

-## The Bernoulli distribution as exponential family
+## The Bernoulli distribution is in the exponential family

 The Bernoulli distribution with mean $$\phi$$ is